Suor/Suor.github.io/source/_posts/2015-04-12-metaprogramming-beyond-decency-part-2.markdown

                if cmd == LOAD_GLOBAL}
 ```

-So we collected all global refered names, we can translate them unless they are implemented in C.
+So we collected all refered global names, we can translate them unless they are implemented in C.
-To handle them we can supply a dict like:
+To handle that we can supply a dict like:

 ```python
 BUILTINS = {